spankowitz/spankowitz.github.io/_posts/2021-01-7-Vulnhub_sar.md

 ```
 Ok, so we already kow it's a Linux box running Apache.
 With only SSH and HTTP open, most likely we need to poke at the web site.
 As soon as you think web, 2 things should come to mind: 1) find interesting directories, which means you should poke at 2) robots.txt.

-Now, as part of enumeration, I generally always run 3 scans: "-A", "-p-", and "--script vuln".  "-A" gives you service versions, OS detections, default scripts, and traceroute.  "-A" isn't really necessary for CTFs or Vulnhub boxes as we already know where the box is (we don't need traceroute), but I like to use it as I think it's more realistic.
-You can just as easily use "-sC -sV" (default scripts and service version) to achieve similar results.  "-p-" scans every single port, which I always do as CTFs can try to hife things on non-standard ports and you never know when you might miss something.
+Now, as part of enumeration, I generally always run 3 scans: "-A", "-p-", and "--script vuln".  "-A" gives you service versions, OS detections, default scripts, and traceroute.  "-A" isn't really necessary for
+s or Vulnhub boxes as we already know where the box is (we don't need traceroute), but I like to use it as I think it's more realistic.
+You can just as easily use "-sC -sV" (default scripts and service version) to achieve similar results.  "-p-" scans every single port, which I always do as CTFs can try to hide things on non-standard ports and you never know when you might miss something.
 Finally "--script vuln" runs nmap scripts to cehck for vulnerabilities based on the available port.

 The "vuln" scan gave us some more info:
 ```